 Understanding and Utilizing Lean and Six Sigma in the Histology Laboratory (Online CE Course)

-Reviewer: Dawn Schneider, HT(ASCP); Carla Shoffeitt, MSM, HT(ASCP)
+Reviewers: Dawn Schneider, HT(ASCP) and Carla Shoffeitt, MSM, HT(ASCP)

 This course will introduce the methodology of Lean Six Sigma and will supply examples and ideas of how these methods can be used to examine and improve the processes within your histology laboratory.